melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Is this going in the right direction?
 This seems to be about selection and treats that differently than the assertion that egg numbers is a quantitative trait... maybe first consider Orazco above.
 Maybe return to this.

+### Fagan, W.F., and Holmes, E.E.
+2006.
+Quantifying the extinction vortex.
+Ecology letters.

+- Observation studies during actual extinction events are rare (but see, Belovsky et al. 1999 and Schoener et al. 2003)
+- This study: compiled studies looking at vertebrate extinctions (publshed and unpublished), testing two predctions
+	1. In extinct populatons, lifetimes scale logarithmically with populaton size (see Lande et al. 2003)
+	2. Extinction vortex characteristics, feedbacks,
+		a. proportionately larger declines in abundance as population nears extinction
+		b. increase in inter-annual variability in changes in population size for smaller populations (isn't this just stochasticity?)
+- Dataset: 10 annual time serieses 12-21 years long of vertebrate population declining to extinction
+	- note that the short time-frame may bias extinction times to be sooner compared to pool of all extinct populations
+- Metrics from each dataset:
+	- smallest size from which an increase occurred
+	- population size from which smallest decline occurred
+	- population size one year before extinction
+	- n.b. when calculating growth rates N_final = 1 (good idea!)
+- EV tests:
+	- (1) did year-to-year rates of decline increase as extinction neared
+		- i.e. dd ln(N_t / N_{t+1}) depend on t?
+		- if positive slope with t, supported
+		- also does it depend on N_{t+1}
+	- (2) did year-to-year rates of decline become more variable closer to extincton
+		- variability is square of residuals from regression above
+	- (3) did the "value" of a population ??
+		- time greater than/less than 10 to see if dynamics are different closer to extinction
+##### Results
+- In four populatons, no increases once populations went < 50
+	- in two populations, increases < 10
+- Rate of decline to extinction from population peak did not vary by population size (no dens. dep.?)
+- Last peak was 70 (incl. salmon)/ 49 (not incl. salmon)
+	- mean last census size before extinction was 8 (2-26)
+- Population size: logarithm of pop size prop. to time to extinction (i.e., time to extinction exponential with pop size)
+	- initial populaton size also log. relationship w/ time to extinction
+- Year to year population decline grow larger closer to extinction
+- More variable population size changes closer ot extinction
+- The slope in the log curve for tau < 10 steeper than tau > 10 (i.e., steeper decline closer to extinction)

+Interesting.
+EV hypothesis supported here.
+For our purposes, looking at log(N_t / N_{t+1}) and regressing it against time to extincton seems like a good idea.
+Some difficulty in here because our model also has rates of adaptation that will change the population growth rate...
+Can also think about regressing change in genotypes.
+Extinct/surviving - would this work as a predictor?